 Learn how embracing interpersonal communication helps professionals achieve success.

-Definition of Interpersonal communication: Interpersonal communication is the method by which thoughts, feelings, meanings, and ideas are exchanged in a face-to-face setting between two or more people.
+Definition of Interpersonal communication theory: Interpersonal communication is the method by which thoughts, feelings, meanings, and ideas are exchanged in a face-to-face setting between two or more people.

-Interpersonal communication isn’t just about words, however.
-Both verbal and non-verbal means of expression are used in interpersonal communication.
+Effective interpersonal communication isn't just about words, however.
+Both verbal and nonverbal communication are used in interpersonal communication.
 How something is said can be just as important as -- or more important than -- the actual words being used.
-Your gestures, tone of voice, facial expressions, and body language are all part of your interpersonal communication style.
+Your gestures, tone of voice, facial expression, body language, and cultural differences are all part of your interpersonal communication style.

 On some level, you’ve been developing your interpersonal communication skills since childhood -- but good interpersonal skills come more easily to some people than others.
 People who manage to cultivate their communication skills often find massive benefits both professionally and personally.

-Top-notch technical skills paired with strong interpersonal skills is a winning combination for every professional like you.
-The ability to communicate with your peers, team members, and clients in an engaging and effective manner is necessary in order to build strong working relationships and encourage the free-flowing exchange of ideas.
+Top-notch technical skills paired with strong interpersonal and effective listening skills is a winning combination for every professional like you.
+The ability to communicate with your peers, team members, and clients in an engaging and effective manner is necessary behavior in order to build strong working relationships and encourage the free-flowing exchange of ideas.

 Your interpersonal communication skills may be the number one key thing that brings you success -- or holds you back!